Veridise/veridise-docs/zkvanguard/detectors/divide-by-zero.md

 In the following example, the `Divide` circuit has been developed to compute the `quotient` of `dividend` divided by `divisor`.
-In finite prime field arithmetic, as is performed in circom (i.e., all operations performed modulo the prime $p$), division is implemented as multiplication by the inverse of the divisor, Formally, this computation is:
+In prime field arithmetic, as is performed in circom (i.e., all operations performed modulo the prime $p$), division is implemented as multiplication by the inverse of the divisor, Formally, this computation is: